milestonesys/mipsdk-samples-component/VideoViewer2Playback/README.md

 - Video display -- live and playback
 - Video display -- individual control of live and playback
 - Digital zoom
-- How to use the ItemPickerForm to select cameras
+- How to use the ItemPickerWpfWindow to select cameras
 - Message system to control playback operations

 ## Using

 - VideoOS.Platform.ClientControl
-- VideoOS.Platform.UI.ItemPickerForm
+- VideoOS.Platform.UI.ItemPickerWpfWindow
-- VideoOS.Platform.UI.ImageViewerControl
+- VideoOS.Platform.Client.ImageViewerWpfControl
 - VideoOS.Platform.Messaging

 ## Environment